-- The nature, severity of, and circumstances surrounding the violation(s) - The Respondent's disciplinary history - Previous allegations or allegations involving similar conduct - The need for sanctions/responsive actions to bring an end to the sexual - harassment and/or retaliation - The need for sanctions/responsive actions to prevent the future recurrence of sexual harassment and/or retaliation - The need to remedy the effects of the sexual harassment and/or retaliation on the Complainant and the community - The impact on the parties - Any other information deemed relevant by the Community Standards Board(s)
+- the nature, severity of, and circumstances surrounding the violation(s), - o the Respondent's disciplinary history, - o previous allegations or allegations involving similar conduct, - the need for sanctions/responsive actions to bring an end to the sexbased harassment and/or retaliation, - the need for sanctions/responsive actions to prevent the future recurrence of sex-based harassment and/or retaliation, - the need to remedy the effects of the sex-based harassment and/or retaliation on the Complainant and the community, - the impact on the parties, and any other information deemed relevant by the Community Standards Board(s).

 The sanctions will be implemented as soon as is feasible, either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.
+In cases where the Respondent is a graduating senior the College reserves the right to rescind a degree after graduation upon a finding of violation of the policy.